y-young/nazurin/README.md

 ### ENV

-Set to `production` to use Webhook mode, otherwise polling mode will be used.
+The default option (`production`) uses Webhook mode, you can set to `development` to use polling mode.

 ### TOKEN